Blog | Zenventory

 When choosing a WMS software for your 3PL operation, there are several factors to consider.
 Here’s the top four you should think about when you are evaluating the many WMS platforms out there.

 When it comes to software, there is more than one type, and WMS is no different.
-For WMS, there are three main types:
+For WMS, there are three main software types:

 The two key features that any WMS should have are features that can help harmonize your operations and make your life easier.
+Here are the two essential features to look for:

 Inventory management is crucial to any business that deals with a physical product.
 It involves keeping track of stock levels, replenishing stock, and ensuring that products are put away in an organized way so that employees can easily pick the products as orders come in.
 A WMS with robust inventory management functionality ensures that businesses can reduce waste and avoid over- or under-stocking inventory.